-- 1 This represents the investment in Hodge Life, which is excluded from the regulatory capital of the Bank. - 2 The Bank is allowed to add-back a proportion of its general provisions to its capital resources.
-The amount of the addback is determined by a formula set out in the FSA Handbook.
+- 1 This represents the investment in Hodge Life, which is excluded from the regulatory capital of the Bank. - The Bank is allowed to add-back its general provisions to its capital resources.
+The amount of the add-back is determined by a formula set out in the FSA Handbook.